 Provide a vestibule at the main entrance.
 Provide flooring features for cleaning of footware.
 In climate appropriate areas, the vestibule must incorporate an airlock to act as a buffer from the exterior weather.

 3-4.2 Exterior Finishes.

-Coordinate the exterior finishes with the Installation design guides and the design standards noted in Paragraph 3-5.1.
+Coordinate the exterior finishes with the Installation design guides and the design standards noted in the paragraph entitled, "Finishes".

 3-4.3 Windows/Natural Light.